rgorby/MAGE/docs/source/index.rst

 If you encounter issues with the ``kaiju`` software, review the :doc:`FAQ <FAQ>` and try `Google <https://www.google.com/>`_ before seeking help about your issue.
-If you are still having difficulty, post a detailed description of your problem in the
+If you are still having difficulty, contact the ``kaiju`` team and request access to our Slack workspace.
+Then post a detailed description of your problem in the
 `#kaijuhelp <https://nasa-drive-cgs.slack.com/archives/C011V6V7YSJ>`_
 Slack channel on the CGS Slack workspace, where the developers and other users